chloekeenan/Project-2/README.md

 **Header**
 - The 'Rock Paper Scissors' header sits at the top of the page and shows the name of the game in a minimalistic font.

+**Game Interface**
+- The game interface displays three different icons to choose from which are rock, paper and scissors.

+- When the user touches an icon, it turns a darkk purple, indicating that it can be clicked on.

+- When clicked, the game result will be shown immediately.
+It will be either a Win, Lose or Draw.

+**Game Results**
+- The scores are recorded in the two score boxes, which are clearly designated in an outline color that corresponds to the game field's icon colors.

 # Future Features